Gavin Miller

-Gavin John Miller (born 4 January 1960) is an Australian former rugby league footballer who played in the 1970's and '80s.
+Gavin John Miller (born 4 January 1960) is an Australian former rugby league footballer who played in the 1970s and 1980s.
 An Australian international and New South Wales State of Origin representative forward, he played the majority of his club football for the Cronulla-Sutherland Sharks, and is an Immortal of the club.
 He earned two successive Dally M Player of the Year awards in 1988 and 1989.

-At his peak, Miller was regarded by many pundits as the most dangerous attacking forward in the NSWRL, largely due to his ball playing and kicking skills.
 Miller's influence was at the helm of the Cronulla-Sutherland becoming Premiership contenders after having spent some years at the lower end of the ladder.
-During Miller's heyday, Australian selectors were often criticized for ignoring him, notwithstanding that Miller did not show the best of his skills in a badly beaten New South Wales side during the 1989 State of Origin series.
+During Miller's heyday, Australian selectors were often criticised for ignoring him, notwithstanding that Miller did not show the best of his skills in a badly beaten New South Wales side during the 1989 State of Origin series.

-Biography
+Early life

-Early days
+Gavin Miller was born in Inverell, New South Wales.